 What are the Legal Rights of Children?

-Some rights change over time, depending on the age of the child.
+Some of the legal rights of children are acquired as children grow, depending on their age and level of maturity.
 For example, children have a limited right to free speech.
 In many instances, children are encouraged to form opinions and freely speak their mind.
 However, schools may limit the child's speech if they feel it could harm other students.
-This rule has strikingly different applications for student bodies of different ages.
+This rule can have strikingly different applications for student bodies of different ages.
 For example, a student painting featuring nudity might be inappropriate in middle school, but cutting edge art in high school.

 Teenagers tend to have more rights than younger children.
-Teenagers may work, although the exact age at which a child can begin working and the hours the child may work vary by state.
-Older children also tend to get more autonomy in the criminal justice system than younger delinquents.
-Finally, some states allow children to emancipate themselves from their parents' care after they reach a certain age.
+Teenagers may work, although the exact age at which a minor can begin working and the hours he or she may work will vary by state.
+The Fair Labor Standards Act and state labor laws regulate the employment of minors.